felizk/qonedriveplayer2/README.md

 I am by no means an expert in any of this...

 I just followed the Quasar dev instructions, added the Microsoft class and injected into a few components.

+Features:

+ * Login via MSAL
+ * Fetch user from Microsoft Graph
+ * Navigation Guard that puts you to the login screen if not logged in
+ * Composition api use to inject instance of the Microsoft objects.